Artificial Intelligence for Cochlear Implants: Review of Strategies, Challenges, and Perspectives: Background in speech processing for CI

-The incoming sound is divided into multiple frequency channels using bandpass filters and then processed by envelope detectors.
-Non-linear compressors adjust the dynamic range of the envelope for each patient.
-The compressed envelope amplitudes are then utilized to modulate a fixed-rate biphasic carrier signal.
-A current source converts voltage into pulse trains of current, which are delivered to electrodes placed along the cochlea in a non-overlapping manner.
-This stimulation method is called \ac{CIS}.
-Another coding strategy, known as \ac{ACE}, uses a greater number of channels and dynamically selects the "n-of-m" bands with the largest envelope amplitudes (prior to compression).
-Only the corresponding "n" electrodes are stimulated.
-A popular device widely used for \acp{CI}, such as the cochlear nucleus, typically has 22 channels.
-The sound processor, which usually contains a microphone, battery, and other components, can be worn either behind-the-ear (BTE) or off-the-ear (OTE).
-A headpiece holds a transmitter coil, positioned externally above the ear, while internally, a receiver coil, stimulator, and electrode array are implanted.
-The SP includes a digital signal processor (DSP) with memory units (maps) that store patient-specific information.
-An audiologist configures these maps during the fitting process, adjusting thresholds for each electrode, including T-Levels (the softest current levels audible to the \ac{CI} user) and C/M-Levels (current levels perceived as comfortably loud), as well as the stimulation rate or programming strategy.
-Data (pulse amplitude, pulse duration, pulse gap, etc.) and power are sent through the skull via an radio frequency signal from the transmitter coil to the receiver coil.
-The stimulator decodes the received bitstream and converts it into electric currents to be delivered to the cochlear electrodes.
-High-frequency signals stimulate electrodes near the base of the cochlea, while low-frequency signals stimulate electrodes near the apex.
 The \ac{CI} stimulates the auditory nerve afferents, which connect to the central auditory pathways.
 However, compared to individuals with normal hearing (NH), \ac{CI} users face more difficulties in speech perception, particularly in noisy environments.
 Hearing loss can be caused by various factors, including natural aging, genetic predisposition, exposure to loud sounds, and medical treatments.
 Damage to the hair cells in the inner ear often leads to a reduced dynamic range of hearing, as well as decreased frequency selectivity and discriminative ability in speech processing.
 To evaluate the effectiveness of \acp{CI} in speech perception amid noise, listening tests involving both normal hearing individuals and \ac{CI} users are commonly conducted.
 These tests typically employ a combination of speech utterances from a recognized speech corpus and background noises like speech-weighted noise and babble.
 Alternatively, vocoder simulations can be utilized alongside speech intelligibility metrics.
 While sentence-based tests are frequently employed, other stimuli such as vowels, consonants, and phonemes are also used.
 As a result, noise reduction techniques are increasingly employed to enhance the performance of \acp{CI} in challenging environments \cite{henry2021noise}.